 The estate’s administrator will respect this and also ensure the instructions out to the latter.

 - You have the opportunity to include a life interest trust in your will.
-This allows you to give a trustee the responsibility of managing your asset for the eventual benefit of the beneficiary who are your loved ones.
+This allows you to give a trustee the responsibility of managing your asset for the eventual benefit of the beneficiary who is your loved ones.

 - Where you have minors as children, creating a will allows you to appoint a guardian who takes personal responsibility for your children until they are of legal age.
 In cases where they are of legal age, but you do not want them to have access to the real estate and other assets bequeathed to them yet, a legal will allow you to set up a trust for them.